SystemsApproach/private5g/cloud.rst

 <fig-provision>` is biased towards provisioning a physical cluster,
 such as the edge sites in Aether.
 For a hybrid cloud that also includes one or more virtual clusters running in central datacenters, it is necessary to provision those virtual resources as well.
-Chapter 3 describes provisioning from this broader perspective, considering both physical and virtual resources.

-2.4.2 Lifecycle Management
+6.2.2 Lifecycle Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Lifecycle Management is the process of integrating debugged, extended,